 Despite signing the Convention against Torture in 1997, India is yet to enact a law which would enable it to ratify the treaty.
 We will enact the Bill introduced in 2010 at the earliest.

+Crime punishable with death to bribe a judge

+Justice must be totally unbiased and any interference with it is inimical to a free society.
+We will make it a crime punishable by death to either bribe any Sessions Judge, High Court Judge or Supreme Court or for such a judge to receive a bribe.
+Other judges too, shall be sternly punished for taking bribes.
+Bribing judges (and judges being bribed) is the worst of all crimes.
+There can be no mercy in any such case, for judges who are bribed send innocents to jail, and free those who are actually guilty.
+Such judges (and those who bribe them) are themselves killers.
+Since government cases are so frequently heard by judges, it will be made a crime punishable by death of the Chief Minister or Prime Minister concerned for any government to give any pecuniary benefit to any judge such as government land at a subsidised cost.
+A judge would receive only his salary and associated entitlements, and no more.

 Review of victimless crimes

 It is common practice in many parts of the world to punish people very seriously even when they have not harmed anyone.
 Typically, this relates to dealing with, or consuming illegal drugs.
 In general, victimless crimes should not prompt a punishment (even assuming that analysis demonstrates the value of such punishment) that is comparable with punishment for violent crime.
 We will review the entire set of victimless crimes in Indian penal law and make these laws proportionate with the gravity of the crime.